uhop/koa-cognito-middleware/README.md

 It validates a JWT token (either an id or access token) and populates `ctx.state.user`, or any other property of your choice, with its deciphered content.
 Simple helpers are provided to make decisions on accessibility of API endpoints for a given user.

+This project is based on [cognito-toolkit](https://www.npmjs.com/package/cognito-toolkit).
+It is a sister project of [cognito-express-middleware](https://www.npmjs.com/package/cognito-express-middleware).

 # Examples

 ```js